 Rochdale enjoyed a 'golden age' during the Cotton Famine of the 1860s, when woollens became once more price-competitive with cotton goods; the population of the town increased by over 60% during this period (Williams with Farnie 1992, 43; Pigot 1822).
-The socio-economic change brought by the success of Rochdale's textile industry in the nineteenth century led to its rise to borough status and it remained a dominant settlement in its region.
-An inevitable consequence of Rochdale's population growth during this period was an increase of the town's housing stock, and the eastern part of the Site Area had been almost entirely developed for residential purposes by the end of the nineteenth century as part of Rochdale's expansion northwards (Plate 9).
-Several new streets were laid out, including Hope Street, which extended north-eastwards across the Site Area from Toad Lane.
-A range of 20 back-to-back houses (Site 10) were built on the southern side of Hope Street, with a covered passageway dividing the range into two blocks and providing access from Hope Street to the enclosed courtyard at the rear.
-Another block of workers' housing (Site 11) arranged around a central courtyard was also erected immediately to the east during this period, occupying the south-eastern corner of the Site Area.
-Those fronting onto Hope Street, however, appear to have been through houses, rather than back-to-backs, as shown on the Ordnance Survey map of 1892 (Fig 4).
-This detailed map does not show pavement lights against any of the houses along the south side of Hope Street, implying that they did not have cellars.
+The socio-economic change brought by the success of Rochdale's textile industry in the 19th century led to its rise to borough status and it remained a dominant settlement in its region.
+An inevitable consequence of Rochdale's population growth during this period was an increase of the town's housing stock, and the eastern side of Toad Lane had been almost entirely developed for residential purposes by the end of the 19th century as part of Rochdale's expansion northwards.
+A new thoroughfare, Hudson Street, was laid out, joining Spotland Road, to the south-west of the Site Area to Toad Lane to the north-east.
+Hudson Street incorporated a bridge across the mill reservoir to the immediate west of the Site Area and necessitated some alterations to the existing housing stock.
+In particular, three of the mid-19th-century houses forming Spring Side (Site 05) had been demolished by the early 1890s, to allow Hudson Street to join onto Toad Lane.

-Plate 9: Extract from the Ordnance Survey 25": 1 mile map of 1892, marking the Site Area boundary
+Plate 11: Extracts from the Ordnance Survey maps of 1892 and 1908, marking the Site Area boundary gazetteer site locations